SpeedCurve-Metrics/speedcurve-cli/README.md

 * Getting the status of performance budgets
 * Fetching synthetic test data
 * Listing sites in an account
+* JSON output for easy integration into build pipelines

 ## Installation